ICEJM1020/N-BEATS-LSTM/README.md

 ![SampleData](pic/datasample.png)

 After analysed the data, we can see that almost every appliance has one or more peaks of use, and that the use of appliances is almost always distributed around the peaks.
 So we then thought that by distributing the demand for one demand over multiple time stamps in close proximity, we would be able to reduce the interval and increase the active time.
 We have used a normal distribution to normalise the demand.
-Using the timestamp $t$ at which the demand occurs as the mean point, a normal distribution is created between $t-std$ and $t+std$ such that the values in this region are summed and equal to the actual demand at timestamp $t$.
+Using the timestamp *t* at which the demand occurs as the mean point, a normal distribution is created between *t-std* and *t+std* such that the values in this region are summed and equal to the actual demand at timestamp *t*.

 ![normalData](pic/normaldata.png)